 OCSL intends to deploy capital across credit and economic cycles with a focus on long-term results, and OCSL believes that attractive investment opportunities will present themselves at all points of the cycle.
 However, OCSL cannot predict when attractive opportunities may arise and such opportunities may arise at a time when it may be disadvantageous or OCSL is unable to raise additional equity due to the 1940 Act limitations on the issuances of common stock at prices below net asset value per share absent stockholder approval (which OCSL does not currently have).
 The OCSL Board noted that if OCSL is not able to access additional capital when attractive investment opportunities arise, including because the trading price of OCSL's common stock is less than the then-current net asset value per share, or such equity capital is accessible on terms that OCSL does not believe to be optimal, its ability to grow over time and to continue to pay distributions to its stockholders could be adversely affected.
-Based on OCSL's balance sheet as of March 31, 2019, reducing the asset coverage requirements applicable to OCSL from 200% to 150% would permit OCSL to borrow up to approximately \$[] million in additional capital.
+Based on OCSL's balance sheet as of March 31, 2019, reducing the asset coverage requirements applicable to OCSL from 200% to 150% would permit OCSL to borrow up to approximately \$923.5 million in additional capital.
 The ability to access this additional capital would provide flexibility to pursue attractive investment opportunities as they arise and to delay potential equity capital raises until times when the trading price of OCSL's common stock exceeds net asset value per share (or not require equity capital raises).
-Furthermore, the OCSL Board discussed that the indenture governing OCSL's 5.875% senior notes due 2024 (which are redeemable at any time at OCSL's option) contains a covenant prohibiting OCSL from paying distributions on OCSL's capital stock if its asset coverage is less than 200% and OCSL's senior secured credit facility with ING Capital LLC as administrative agent has a covenant requiring a minimum asset coverage of at least 165%.
-The OCSL Board also considered that there could be no assurance that OCSL would be able to obtain additional leverage from lenders on favorable terms, or at all.
+Furthermore, the OCSL Board discussed that the indenture governing the 2024 Notes (which are redeemable at any time at OCSL's option) contains a covenant prohibiting OCSL from paying distributions on OCSL's capital stock if its asset coverage is less than 200% and ING Facility has a covenant requiring a minimum asset coverage of at least 165%.
+In addition, the OCSL Board also considered that there could be no assurance that OCSL would be able to obtain additional leverage from lenders on favorable terms, or at all.
+For example, the interest rate on any debt issued to refinance the 2024 Notes may bear a higher interest rate than the 2024 Notes and the lenders under the ING Facility may require a higher interest rate to amend such facility to allow for a lower asset coverage requirement.